samuelh238/Music_Programs/README.md

 Add_Count_Off

-  -Uses 3rd apps to find bpm of the song and put a 4 beat count off at the beginning of the song
+  -Uses 3rd party lib to find bpm of the song and put a 4 beat count off at the beginning of the song

 ADSR_Grapher